aararvav/TicketScanner/README.md

 ---

 ## 📖 Description
-> **TicketScanner** is a web-based app for managing event guest lists, generating QR-coded tickets, and streamlining check-in at events.
+> **Evenizer** is a web-based app for managing event guest lists, generating QR-coded tickets, and streamlining check-in at events.
 It provides a secure host login, event creation, ticket management, and real-time QR code scanning for efficient guest entry.
 Designed for event organizers who need a simple, reliable, and fast solution for handling guests and tickets.

 ---